nishantak/DataDo.me/README.md

 python run.py
 ```

-Access the prototype at your: [http://localhost:5000](http://localhost:5000)
+Access the prototype at your [http://localhost:5000](http://localhost:5000)

 ---